 Both funds lost money because they had to endure 2 crashes, but you still would have come out ahead with SPY.

 People like to claim “tech is the future!”
-That may be true, but that doesn’t mean market outperformance, and the economy is not the stock market.
+That may be true, but that doesn’t have much to do with stock market returns, which are not correlated with GDP.
+The economy is not the stock market, and the stock market is not the economy.
 Remember that extremely high expectations for these tech firms are already priced in, and they will have to exceed those expectations in order to beat the market.
+Moreover, good companies tend to make bad stocks and bad companies tend to make good stocks.

 QQQ vs. SPY & VOO – Conclusion